-- Chapter 1, page 1, provides a general introduction to performance analysis concepts and techniques, plus an overview of the SpeedShop tools. - Chapter 2, page 13, provides a tutorial on how to collect performance data and generate reports for a C program. - Chapter 3, page 31, provides a tutorial on how to collect performance data and generate reports for Fortran programs running on single-processor machines. - Chapter 4, page 49, describes the types of experiments that can be performed using SpeedShop tools. - Chapter 5, page 65, describes how to use the ssusage(1) command to collect information about a program's machine resource usage. - Chapter 6, page 67, explains in detail how to set up and run experiments using ssrun(1), and explains how to use caliper points to generate reports for part of a program. - Chapter 7, page 93, explains how to generate reports from performance data using prof(1). - Chapter 8, page 121, explains how to use pixie(1) and prof directly, without invoking ssrun(1). - Chapter 9, page 133, explains how to use the thrash(1) and squeeze(1) commands to determine the memory usage, or working set, of your application.
+- Chapter 1, "Introduction to Performance Analysis", page 1, provides a general introduction to performance analysis concepts and techniques, plus an overview of the SpeedShop tools. - Chapter 2, "Tutorial for C Users", page 13, provides a tutorial on how to collect performance data and generate reports for a C program. - Chapter 3, "Tutorial for Fortran Users", page 33, provides a tutorial on how to collect performance data and generate reports for Fortran programs running on single-processor machines. - Chapter 4, "Experiment Types", page 51, describes the types of experiments that can be performed using SpeedShop tools. - Chapter 5, "Collecting Data on Machine Resource Usage", page 69, describes how to use the ssusage(1) command to collect information about a program's machine resource usage. - Chapter 6, "Setting Up and Running Experiments: ssrun", page 71, explains in detail how to set up and run experiments using ssrun(1), and explains how to use caliper points to generate reports for part of a program. - Chapter 7, "Analyzing Experiment Results: prof", page 101, explains how to generate reports from performance data using prof(1). - Chapter 8, "Using SpeedShop in Expert Mode: pixie", page 135, explains how to use pixie(1) and prof(1) directly, without invoking ssrun(1). - Chapter 9, "Miscellaneous Commands", page 151, explains how to use the thrash(1) and squeeze(1) commands to determine the memory usage, or working set, of your application.
 It also includes commands to print performance data files.